 Quibi is a very different Netflix alternative.
 It’s made mainly for mobile devices (iOS and Android) but the service is working on casting content to supported TVs.
 Quibi offers new shows with episodes that are less than 10 minutes each.
 This is supposed to allow people on the go to watch Quibi episodes quickly.
 Over 50 shows are currently available to stream on the service, ranging from scripted dramas and comedies to reality shows, documentaries, and daily news programs.
 It costs $4.99 a month with ads, or $7.99 a month without ads.
 There’s a 14-day free trial available.

-There you have it, folks — these are the best current and upcoming Netflix alternatives in our opinion.
-All the paid options on this list offer free trials, so we suggest you take advantage of them to figure out which one is right for you.
+There you have it, folks — these are the best current Netflix alternatives in our opinion.
+Most of the paid options on this list offer free trials, so we suggest you take advantage of them to figure out which one is right for you.